 Teradata, Santa Clara, CA

 Teradata Corporation is a Fortune 1000 provider of data warehouse platforms, software and services.
-Our team is at the center of the company’s thrust to convert Teradata from a hardware to a software company.
+Our team is at the center of the company’s thrust to build modern data analytics products around Teradata’s traditional offerings.

 Team Lead for the internal Kubernetes standard configuration project.
 This project is a core critical component of all the microservices-based products that Teradata is building.
 I currently manage the team, provide architectural guidance, write code, as well as oversee the internal community management aspects that are necessary to onboard the various products and programs on top of the project.
 I’m also working on growing the team such that it can support all the Kubernetes requirements of the aforementioned Teradata products.